luvpreetsingh/luvpreetsingh.github.io/_posts/2017-07-07-nginx-to-rsyslog.markdown

 ## CONFIGURING NGINX TO SEND LOGS TO RSYSLOG

 Nginx can forward logs to rsyslog easily.
-It can do that by 2 ways, through Unix socket and by UDP.
+It can do that by 2 ways, through Unix socket and by IP socket.
 For that firstly, we have to tell rsyslog to listen to nginx logs via UDP or unix socket.

 For that, we have to load the udp and unix socket input modules in rsyslog,